rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

     analyses are carried out in one go, evaluation metrics/graphics are generated at the same time with the results.
 It's in the hands of the researcher to thoroughly go over the evaluation first
+  - Add references to OHDSI studies that only look at subgroup analyses to assess HTE as response to "What is the purpose of these (several figures) results?... what is the baseline? to what is it compared?..."
+  - Add reference to the package in `Materials and methods` so it doesn't only appear in the discussion
+  - Step 5 should be "Evaluation and result presntation" so that evaluation comes first

 # Reviewer 2
 ## Points